Disney Store UK Now Charges A Return Fee: How It Works

 • The cardholder must be present and should bring the order or delivery confirmation email

-One to watch if you're returning something bought as part of a 3-for-2 promotion: you'll need to bring all three items back, including any free gifts or keys that came with the order.
+One to watch if you're returning something bought as part of a 3-for-2 promotion, you'll need to bring all three items back, including any free gifts or keys that came with the order.
 You can't return just the one you don't want and keep the rest at the promotional price.

 The Return Window and Refund Timeline

 Disney Store gives you up to 30 days from the date you receive your order to make a return, whether you're going online or in store.
-If you're returning via the portal, once you've notified them of your intention, you then have 14 days to actually post the item back.
+If you're returning via the portal, once you've notified them of your intention, you then have 14 days to post the item back.

 On the refund side, online returns are processed within 14 days of the item arriving at their warehouse - that clock starts when they receive it, not when you post it, so allow a few days' transit on top.
-In-store returns are considerably quicker, with refunds typically appearing within 5-7 days.
+In-store returns are faster, with refunds typically appearing within 5-7 days.
 All refunds go back to the original payment method in the original currency of purchase.

 What You Can't Return to Disney Store